idemdev/Azure-Boot-Camp/My-Tasks-Lab/Lab.md

 ![](http://i.imgur.com/9bA7Dcu.jpg)

 Login to your Azure subscription.
+You can ignore this step if you want.
+When you publish it will automatically ask you to log in.

 ![](http://i.imgur.com/yTy1tIb.jpg)